angular/components/src/material/schematics/ng-generate/m3-theme/README.md

 * `directory` - Relative path to a directory within the project that the generated theme file should be created in.
 Defaults to the project root.
 * `themeTypes` - Theme types ('light', 'dark', or 'both') to generate themes for.
 Defaults to both.
+* `useSystemVariables` - Whether to generate a theme that uses system-level variables for easier dynamic theming.
+Defaults to false.